 Blue Frog also says he’s able to connect and control most of your smart home devices, manage your calendar, set alarms, make Skype calls and play games with your kids.
 And Buddy also doubles as a security camera and smoke and fire detector with real-time alerts on its companion mobile app.
-Buddy is an open source platform — the company will offer an SDK so developers can add and remove applications and develop new ones for this expressive and functional bot.
-All 1,000 bots up for pre-order sold, but you can sign up for their newsletter for future releases.
-Pricing starts at $649.
+Buddy is an open-source platform — the company will offer an SDK so developers can add and remove applications and develop new ones for this expressive and functional bot.

 Pepper resembles a slightly smaller version of C-3PO — probably the most “robot-like” bot on wheels on the market (in Japan).
 Originally designed to be an in-store and business assistant, Pepper made its U.S.debut in June 2017 in shopping malls in San Francisco and San Jose, California.

 Its makers say it’s also capable of serving as a home robot, working with smart home devices, and even serving as a bartender.
 Fluent in 20 languages, Pepper can hold conversations, read emotions, and entertain you via its camera- and sensor-filled head, articulated arms, and a touchscreen on its chest.
 Pepper’s estimated price is $1,700.